- About us»

 British Council International School Award 2021-2024

-We followed our award up by being nominated as finalists in the national TES teaching awards 2019!
+We followed up our first award by being nominated as finalists in the national TES teaching awards 2019!

 The following quote is lifted from the feedback from the British Council: